 I’m sure you’ll agree that it is terrible news to hear that Marks & Spencer are closing their store in Kettering.
 I’m equally all sure we all have ideas and views about how KBC can support the retail sector in the town, and possibly about how shopping trends are changing and giving retail challenges across the whole country, as well as possibly have ideas about how high streets will change in the future, but whether that evolves naturally or whether KBC can try to influence that is possibly up for debate.

-We’re almost left with a chicken and egg situation that private sector investment will come with increased footfall, but
+We’re almost left with a chicken and egg situation that private sector investment will come with increased footfall, but footfall won’t come until there is more investment and more of a reason to visit the town centre.

 I can’t therefore help but wonder if the council shouldn’t be doing more and taking more of a proactive role in the community.
-What sort of future do we expect or want
+What sort of future do we expect or want for our town centre and is there anything that can be done to encourage it?

 I suspect there are no quick fix solutions or easy answers, but I would hope that the Council’s scrutiny function could play a part in this and thrash out some of the issues and possibilities in a way that would constructively help inform the executive.

 I would suggest that R&D would be a perfect place to do this and wonder if you would agree that we should take an active lead in discussions.
 We could (and in my opinion should) set up a working group to investigate some of the challenges and move towards proposing some solutions.
-We could
+We could for example try to take evidence from the retail sector, maybe even ask about the specific commercial challenges that M&S faced.

 We could speak to the new fledging Chamber of Trade about what support they feel they need and about what they, and other members of the community see as the future for the town centre and we could certainly try to explore some of the lessons from other similar towns around the county to see if anything they have done might be appropriate for Kettering.